Janortop5/laravel-example-app-deployed-using-ansible---ansible-bash-script-mysql-letsencrypt/README.md

 - configure apache for laravel
 - deploy a bash script to install and setup postgresql
 - seed the application

-## tasks in setup_mysql.yml
-- install mysql-server and python3-mysqldb
-- set mysql root password
-- Create a new database with name {{ mysql_db }}
-- Remove all the MySQL Database
-- Remove all anonymous user accounts
-- Create database user '{{ mysql_user }}' with all database privileges and 'WITH GRANT OPTION'

 ## tasks in encryptssl.yml
 - install snapd with apt